 Any mass that takes up residence in the spinal column can encroach on the spinal cord.
 For example, a blood clot can lodge in the spinal canal, or a tumor, cyst, or osteophyte (bone spur) can grow there.

-How common is myelopathy?
+How Myelopathy is Diagnosed

 To make an accurate diagnosis, your doctor will need to gather information from a number of different sources.
 He or she will ask when and how your walking difficulties began, whether the trouble is constant or intermittent, and how intense your pain is.
 Your physician or surgeon will also ask about your general health and lifestyle habits.
-Patients who smoke and those with obesity may be poor candidates for open surgical procedures, but they may still be eligible for keyhole surgery and similar minimally invasive surgical approaches.

 The doctor may also want to perform imaging studies, such as an MRI scan, which can reveal spinal cord compression and associated stenosis, spondylosis, disc degeneration, or disc herniation.
 Electromyography (EMG) may be needed to rule out conditions that can mimic myelopathy, such as amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease) and multiple sclerosis (MS).